shoamben1/Algo1_project/README.md

 # latin_square_solver.py
-Python implementation of a Latin Square solver using backtracking.
+A Python implementation of a recursive backtracking algorithm for solving partial Latin Squares and counting valid solutions.

 ---